Table of Contents

 This model maximizes savings while keeping service levels high.
 In some cases, a hybrid fee outcome may apply if the buyer’s agent negotiates their side of the fee and the seller accepts.

 That’s a great question!
-The legacy commission structures haven’t evolved despite significant increases in home prices, making high fees harder to justify.
+The traditional commission structures haven’t evolved despite significant increases in home prices, making high fees harder to justify.
 The free market lets different models compete.
 In the end, consumers decide how much they want to pay.
+Home sellers often opt for higher fees because they are mislead to believe it will lead to a more favorable outcome.
+MLS

 Real estate commission calculator tools help sellers learn how much they can save.
 They can save money by using lower-fee brokerages like 2% Realty.
 Before someone sells a property, they should take the time to educate themselves to understand real estate agent fees to avoid paying excessive costs.